EVERYTHING YOU NEED TO KNOW ABOUT MONTESSORI AT HOME WITH YOUR 12 MONTH OLD

 - Low Shelves

 - Learning Tower

 You’re going to want to set up an area for self-care at this time as well.
 This is normally done in the bathroom where other members of the family partake in self-care.
 You can add a small sink or a stool to access the sink.
 You’ll want to make sure everything your child uses for self-care such as a toothbrush, hairbrush, hand towel, soap, etc are all within reach so he/she can independently access them.

 When you start to fill your low shelves please remember that you don’t want to overwhelm your child with too many choices.
 Anywhere between 6-12 toys or materials is a good number to have out at one time.
 Also, keep in mind that rotating the materials every few weeks is highly suggested.

 Using an educational program such as Monti Kids will be of great help.
 This program is designed to take the guesswork out of finding Montessori materials suitable for your toddler.
 Learn more about Monti Kids and how they can help you find age-appropriate Montessori materials by clicking here!
-Use the promo code TODDLER30 to get $30 off your first order.
+Click here to get $40 off your first order.

 Here are just a few materials your 12-15 month old may be interested in: